 What’s So Good About Shiitake Mushrooms?

 Shiitake mushrooms are a native species in East Asia.
-They have become one of the most popular mushroom varieties in the world, though 83% are still grown in Japan.
-They remain common in Asian cuisine, though North Americans have also come to love this mushroom variety.
+They have become one of the most popular mushroom varieties globally, though 83% are still grown in Japan.
+They remain common in Asian cuisine, but North Americans have also come to love this mushroom variety.

 This mushroom has a dark brown coloration and grows between two and four inches high.
-Typically, people harvest them to eat in the same way as other mushroom species, cooking with them like other vegetables though they are technically a fungus.
+Typically, people harvest shiitake to eat like other mushroom species, cooking them in the same way as other vegetables though they are technically a fungus.

 Nutritionally speaking, shiitake mushrooms have several advantages.
 They are low-calorie but offer a decent amount of fiber, niacin, vitamin B5, manganese, and other vitamins and minerals.
-Four shiitake mushrooms, for example, offer 6% of your daily vitamin D intake, 11% of your riboflavin, and 39% of copper.
+Four shiitake mushrooms, for example, offer 6% of the daily suggested vitamin D intake, 11% of riboflavin, and 39% of copper.
 They also contain a similar amino acid profile to meat, making them a healthy source of plant-based proteins.

 This mushroom species is therefore nutritious, delicious, and it may have some significant health benefits.